Aten

-Atenism and the worship of the Aten as the sole god of ancient Egypt state worship did not persist beyond Akhenaten’s death.
-Not long after his death, one of Akhenaten’s 18th dynasty successors, Tutankhamun, reopened the state temples to other Egyptian gods and repositioned Amun as the preeminent solar deity.
+Atenism and the worship of the Aten as the sole god of ancient Egypt state worship did not persist beyond Akhenaten's death.
+Not long after his death, one of Akhenaten's Eighteenth Dynasty successors, Tutankhamun, reopened the state temples to other Egyptian gods and re-positioned Amun as the pre-eminent solar deity.
+Aten is depicted as a solar disc emitting rays terminating in human hands.

 Etymology

 The word Aten appears in the Old Kingdom as a noun meaning "disc" which referred to anything flat and circular; the sun was called the "disc of the day" where Ra was thought to reside.
 By analogy, the term "silver aten" was sometimes used to refer to the moon.
-High relief and low relief illustrations of the Aten show it with a curved surface, therefore, the late scholar Hugh Nibley insisted that a more correct translation would be globe, orb or sphere, rather than disk.
+High relief and low relief illustrations of the Aten show it with a curved surface.
+Therefore, the late scholar Hugh Nibley insisted that a more correct translation would be globe, orb or sphere, rather than disk.

 Origins

 The Aten was the disc of the sun and originally an aspect of Ra, the sun god in traditional ancient Egyptian religion.
-While the Aten was worshiped under the reign of Amenhotep III, it was made the sole deity to receive state and official cult worship under his successor Akhenaten, though archaeological evidence suggests the closing of the state temples of other Egyptian gods likely did not stop household worship of the traditional pantheon.
-Inscriptions, such as the Great Hymn to the Aten, found in temples and tombs during Akhenaten’s reign showcase the Aten as the creator, giver of life, and nurturing spirit of the world.
 Aten does not have a creation myth or family but is mentioned in the Book of the Dead.
 The first known reference to Aten the sun-disk as a deity is in The Story of Sinuhe from the 12th Dynasty, in which the deceased king is described as rising as a god to the heavens and "uniting with the sun-disk, the divine body merging with its maker".

+While the Aten was worshipped under the reign of Amenhotep III, it was made the sole deity to receive state and official cult worship under his successor Akhenaten, though archaeological evidence suggests the closing of the state temples of other Egyptian gods likely did not stop household worship of the traditional pantheon.
+Inscriptions, such as the "Great Hymn to the Aten", found in temples and tombs during Akhenaten's reign showcase the Aten as the creator, giver of life, and nurturing spirit of the world.